 Google doesn't have a lot of control over Android once it gets released to the masses, but they do have control over the Android Market.
 Until Honeycomb, Google did not approve non-phones to connect to the Android Market.
 That means if you get a cheap tablet that runs on Android 2.2, for example, it won't connect to the Android Market.
 You can still get apps, but you may not get as many apps, and you'll have to use an alternative market to download them.

-If you want to run the most Android apps, get a tablet that runs Honeycomb.
+If you want to run the most Android apps, get a tablet that runs the most recent version of Android.

 When you buy a device with a modified user interface, such as the HTC Sense UI on the HTC Flyer, apps may need to be rewritten to work properly on it.
 When someone shows you how to do something on Android, it won't always work the same way for your modified version.
 You'll also have to wait longer for OS updates, since they'll all have to be rewritten for your user interface.